Clothing as sun protection

-Clothing is a barrier between your skin and damaging ultraviolet (UV) radiation.
-It is one of the most effective ways to protect your skin from the sun; unlike sunscreen, it can’t be wiped or washed off!
+Clothing is a physical barrier between your skin and UV radiation.
+It is one of the easiest and most effective ways to protect your skin from the sun; unlike sunscreen, it can’t be wiped or washed off!

 When choosing clothes to protect your skin from UV radiation, consider the clothing’s style, fabric, colour and UPF rating.